david0leong/trello_clone/README.md

 - Allow reordering of items from an application that will use this API (the order must be persisted in the DB).
 Can skip UI for dragging items if desired, but API endpoints must support this

-You're free to use any technology you want on the backend, and any SPA framework on the frontend.